 Juliana McDonald is a Fine Arts graduate from the University of Ottawa, magna cum laude (2000).
-She has shown her work in solo and group exhibitions throughout the Ottawa area, including the Sussex, the Karsh-Masson and the Ottawa School of Art (Orleans) galleries, and internationally in the Hague, Netherlands.
-In 2015, her painting was featured in a video presentation of international artworks at the Venice Biennale.
+She has shown her work in solo and group exhibitions throughout the Ottawa area, including the Sussex, the Karsh-Masson, and the Ottawa School of Art (Orleans) galleries.
+Also her work has been exhibited internationally in the Hague, Netherlands, and in Philadelphia, Pennsylvania, USA.
+In 2015 and 2019, her paintings were featured in a video presentation of international artworks at the Venice Biennale.

 My art work is strongly influenced by many years of canoeing and hiking in the Canadian Shield as well as daily walks in the woods and fields close to my home in Ottawa.
 Through my work I explore concepts of impermanence and fragility in a natural environment that is ever-changing and often threatened by human encroachment.
 I develop my ideas through a combination of oil painting, large-scale paper works, photo-based installations, and artist’s books.
 The textured surfaces of my paintings (done with a palette knife) and the delicate materials used in the paper works carry their own messages of transience and fluctuation.
 Through the materiality of my work, the intention is to awaken a physical and emotional response that allows viewers to immerse themselves in a personal journey of discovery and contemplation of meaning.
 For the past decade my work has focused mainly on the disappearing habitats of the endangered Monarch butterfly.